-Mont Blanc, Bernese and Ecrins Range are a paradise for alpine climbing activities wherefor a high level of skills and experience is required.
+Mont Blanc, Bernese and Ecrins Range are a paradise for alpine climbing activities wherefore a high level of skills and experience is required.

-Rock is, in the highests central ranges, mainly Granite and Gneiss.
+Rock is, in the highest central ranges, mainly Granite and Gneiss.

 Some limestone north faces in Bernese Alps are an exception.